Have you ever fallen sick while on vacation? Or had your luggage “lost” by the airline?

 How Much Does Travel Insurance Cost?

 Travel insurance isn't as expensive as many people think.
 Considering the amount of coverage and payouts, it is almost a no-brainer to spend a little more into travel insurance.
-Travel insurance policies in Malaysia can range from as low as RM3 all the way to RM67 for individuals, and higher for family travel insurance.
-However, you can also opt for annual insurance policies, which start from RM220 and up to RM378.30.
+Travel insurance policy premiums are largely dictated by duration of travel (discussed in the next section), and more importantly, the coverage you would like.
+In this instance, "coverage" refers to two things: the amount you are insured for while you are travelling, as well as geographical location of your destination (domestic, Asia, and worldwide).
+In Malaysia, travel insurance premiums can range from as low as RM15 all the way to RM67 per individual per trip, and higher for family travel insurance.
+However, if you travel frequently, annual travel insurance policies can work out to be cheaper.
+Annual premiums start from around RM220 and depending on coverage, can go above the RM500 mark.

 Today, there are dozens of travel insurance policies available, with varying levels of coverage and corresponding premiums.
 Travel insurance premiums are calculated based on several factors: duration, destination, and individual/family travel insurance.